rjwilson-LASP/PSH/README.md

 ## Speed Tests

-The following speed tests were done on a Mac in 2022, but speed depends on your physical computer, your operating system, what else you're running and even which version of IDL or Matlab you have.  e.g. IDL 8.4 took 17s to run our code in a test, but the same test on IDL 8.8 took 14s.
+The following speed tests were done on a Mac in 2022, but speed depends on your physical computer, your operating system, what else you're running and even which version of IDL or MATLAB you have.  e.g. IDL 8.4 took 17s to run our code in a test, but the same test on IDL 8.8 took 14s.
 For below we test both the spherical (RTP) codes and Cartesian (xyz), when running 75641 test positions once as a vector, or as 75641 scalars in a FOR loop.
 We show comparisons of the 3 language codes in this repository, and also the sister [*JupiterMag* code](README.md#solution-2-jupitermag).

 ![speedtest](https://user-images.githubusercontent.com/91491246/178030181-12f68efe-b109-4a75-9d55-bcc26be2ce84.png)